 This gingham dress is from Mata Traders.
 It’s made of cotton and produced fairly.
 Mata Traders works with fair trade partners that produce with artisans living in marginalized communities.
 They believe in gender equality and empowering women.
 These women earn more than a fair wage and use the traditional techniques that have been in their countries for centuries.

 I love the sweetheart neckline on this dress.
 Tomcsanyi sources their sustainable fabrics from a small Italian producer and then the produce locally in Budapest where the collection is designed.
-Their influences are a commentary on extremes, uniformed masses vs individuals is a big theme.
+Their influences are a commentary on extremes, uninformed masses vs individuals is a big theme.

 Lovely as a summer day, this dress from Liza Alig is made with organic cotton.
 It’s produced slowly and sustainably for summer.
 This Hand sewn in India by a small NGO helping empower women.
 Sewn with organic and handwoven cotton woven by a local family business.